clever as a fox, write for the world

 But that doesn't mean that they are both squashes!

 Broccoli, cabbage, and brussel sprouts are all members of the same species, Brassica oleracea.
-But we don't say that sauerkraut is made of broccoli or that cole slaw is made from brussel sprouts!
+But we don't say that sauerkraut is made of broccoli, and we don't say that cole slaw is made from brussel sprouts!

 The Dickinson pumpkin is a pumpkin!
-Just because its species has the butternut squash doesn't make the Dickinson pumpkin a squash...anymore than a poodle is really a Rottweiler.
-Or a jack-o-lantern really a zucchini.
-Or a cabbage is really a broccoli.
+Just because its species has the butternut squash doesn't make the Dickinson pumpkin a squash...anymore than a jack-o-lantern is really a zucchini...or a cabbage is really a broccoli.

 Gifts and Science: How to Receive the Most and Best

 There’s the old Biblical proverb, “It’s better to give than receive.”
 But kids will tell you something different – it is way more fun to receive gifts!
 Looking at your credit card bill, you might wish you received more too.

 But science can help you out.

 Whether for Christmas, weddings, baby showers, birthdays, or graduation parties, there’s a scientific way to maximize your gift-receiving selfishness!

 In 2003, psychologists Gad Saad and Tripat Gill performed a study on young adults to determine how much they spent on gifts and also who received the most expensive gifts.